Generated at: 2026-05-16 05:52:53

 Mr. Yamazaki, Sales Development Department, Marketing Division, Concur Japan, Ltd.

-Could you please reflect on the challenges you faced at the time of implementing uSonar?
+Could you please reflect on the challenges you faced at the time of introducing uSonar?

 Sakurai

 At that time, we were using another corporate database, but we had two major challenges.
-In the Marketing Department, the consolidation of lead information obtained from trade shows and webinars was performed almost manually, such as by cross-referencing Excel sheets.
+In the Marketing Department, data cleansing for leads obtained through trade shows and webinars was performed almost manually, such as by cross-referencing Excel sheets.
 However, because the information provided by customers in forms often varies in company or department names even for the same organization, managing customer data was extremely time-consuming.
-We also assign corporate numbers to manage customer data, but for mid-market and small-to-medium enterprises, there were many cases where corporate number information could not be found or was difficult to assign, which became a management issue.
+We also assign corporate numbers to manage customer data, but for mid-market and small-to-medium enterprises, there were many cases where corporate numbers were missing or difficult to assign, which became a management issue.

-Also, from the perspective of inside sales, it was difficult to assign industry and sector information to mid-market and small-to-medium enterprise leads, and we felt challenges in segment management.
-Therefore, we thought that if we could utilize intent data to predict in advance which competitor products the target companies were using, we would be able to formulate hypotheses before approaching them.
+Also, from the perspective of inside sales, it was difficult to assign industry and sector information to mid-market and small-to-medium leads, and we felt challenges in segment management.
+Therefore, we hoped that by utilizing intent data, we could predict which competitor products the target companies were using in advance, allowing us to formulate hypotheses before reaching out.

 Deciding Factors for Implementation

 Corporate information covered everything down to industry and sector.
-A wide variety of company lists, such as those categorized by fiscal year-end, were available.
+A wide variety of company lists, including those categorized by fiscal year-end, were available.

 So, the corporate information was the deciding factor for the implementation.
 Were there any others?